ipadkid358/FlexToTheos/readMe.md

       -p    Directly plug in number
       -c    Get patches directly from the cloud.
 Downloads use your Flex downloads.
               Free accounts still have limits.
-Patch IDs are the last digits in share links -d    Only print available patches, don't do anything (cannot be used with any other options) -t    Only print Tweak.xm to console
+Patch IDs are the last digits in share links -d    Only print available local patches, don't do anything (cannot be used with any other options) -t    Only print Tweak.xm to console
       -s    Enable smart comments
       -o    Disable output, except errors